Royalton Hotel: Critical reception

 A decade after the hotel opened, the Nashville Tennessean described the Royalton as having "a quite amazing variety of private and dining rooms".
 Prior to the hotel's 1980s renovations, it was described as looking "so seedy that the shabby gentility of the worn and faded Algonquin, directly across 44th Street, seemed appealing by contrast".

 When the hotel reopened in 1988, The Wall Street Journal wrote that the Royalton's "elongated lobby resembles a high-tech ocean liner", and that it was "obviously elegant, more obviously a hotel" compared with Morgans.
 A writer for the Hartford Courant said that "in form, the place is a modern design museum offering a virtuoso's show", although he also said that the Royalton had some practical shortcomings, such as the fact that the bathrooms were too small to fit two people.
 Newsday said in 1992 that the hotel "offers its own brand of trendiness" compared with the Paramount, while the Los Angeles Times said the hotel's design "would knock the socks off the cast of Star Trek".
 A writer for the Montreal Gazette stated: "I think it's supposed to appeal to English rock stars."
 Gruzen Samton Steinglass Architects and Starck both received 1991 Honor Awards from the American Institute of Architects (AIA) for their redesign of the hotel.

 Critics also praised the lobby.
 Architect Robert A. M. Stern said that the lobby was "innovative, yet it's fun, and all the design precedents have been twisted and given a new look".
 USA Today wrote that "what [the Royalton has] brought back to New York is lobby socializing, a staple of the '20s society."
 A reviewer for The New York Times, writing in 2005, said: "If the bleeding edge is where your black-and-red Louis Vuitton yearns to rest, there are hotter spots than the slightly scuffed Royalton", although he said the hotel's ambience "never goes completely out of style".
 Two years later, Alice Rawsthorn wrote for the Times that Starck's lobby had been designed "as a metaphor for Manhattan, and the generations of immigrants who have settled there".
 The Times described the new lobby fireplace as "something Al Pacino might have in his Manhattan office in The Devil's Advocate."
 Interior Design magazine wrote: "Philippe Starck's handiwork, which lasted 19 years before workers began carting it away, may have been the most important hotel lobby of the late 20th century."

 After the 2007 renovation, The New York Times said the hotel's restaurant was "anemic and empty" and wrote that, "if the Royalton was infamous for its gorgeous but bumbling staff, only the former part has changed".
-Nonetheless, in a 2007 survey conducted for the AIA, the Royalton was ranked among the top 150 buildings in the United States, ahead of the original Pennsylvania Station.
+In 2007, the building was among the top 150 buildings in the United States ranked in the AIA's 2007 survey List of America's Favorite Architecture, receiving a higher rating than the original Pennsylvania Station.